-In January 2010, the FASB issued new accounting rules related to the disclosure requirements for fair value measurements.
+In January 2010, the Financial Accounting Standards Board ("FASB") issued new accounting rules related to the disclosure requirements for fair value measurements.
 The new accounting rules require new disclosures regarding significant transfers between Levels 1 and 2 of the fair value hierarchy and the activity within Level 3 of the fair value hierarchy.
 The new accounting rules also clarify existing disclosures regarding the level of disaggregation of assets or liabilities and the valuation techniques and inputs used to measure fair value.
-The new accounting rules are effective for the Plan's first fiscal year beginning after December 15, 2009, except for the disclosures about purchases, sales, issuances and settlements in the rollforward of activity in Level 3 fair value measurements.
-Those disclosures are effective for fiscal years beginning after December 15, 2010.
-The Plan does not expect the adoption of the disclosures will have a material impact on the Plan's net assets or changes in net assets.
+The new accounting rules were effective for the Plan in 2010, except for the disclosures about purchases, sales, issuances and settlements in the rollforward of activity in Level 3 fair value measurements that are effective for the Plan in 2011.
+The adoption of the disclosures effective in 2010 did not have a material impact on the Plan's net assets or changes in net assets.
+The disclosures that are effective in 2011 are not expected to have a material impact on the Plan's net assets or changes in net assets.